New to Harvard University campus? Here are some fun facts about Harvard Memorial Hall & Annenberg Hall you need to know before visiting.

 Located inside the Harvard Memorial Hall, Annenberg Hall serves as the dining hall for freshmen of Harvard College.
 When it was constructed in 1874, people from all over the country came to visit, since it was one of the largest indoor meeting spaces ever constructed in the US.

 It is also breathtakingly beautiful, and serves a large selection of food (yum!).
-Wit its large expansive, unobstructed space, Annenberg Hall is designed in Gothic style, with stained glass windows, wooden trusses and vaulted ceiling.
-The hall is decorated with large hanging candelabras, its walls have paintings of benefactors and presidents and its ceiling is so high I’m not even sure it exists.
+With its large expansive, unobstructed space, Annenberg Hall is designed in Gothic style, with stained glass windows, wooden trusses and vaulted ceiling.
+Large hanging candelabras decorate the hall.
+Its walls have paintings of benefactors and presidents and its ceiling is so high I’m not even sure it exists.

 Originally meant to be a place for alumni meetings, Annenberg was soon converted to a dining commons.
-Now it is used for the freshmen students only, and as a grad student, I only got the opportunity to eat there when my own dining hall was closed.
+Now only freshmen students use it.
+And as a grad student, I only got the opportunity to eat there when my own dining hall was closed.
 (Of course, then my dorm mates and I loved it because we were treated to their desserts, ice-cream and beautiful entrées.)

-It is also used for dances, banquets, examinations and more.
+They also use it for dances, banquets, examinations and more.
 Also, Annenberg is what inspired the Great Hall in Harry Potter movies.
 Only Annenberg Hall is more beautiful.